2020 Best Colleges & Universities for Animation

 Degree: BFA in Film, Animation, and Video

 The Rhode Island School of Design offers a BFA in Film, Animation, and Video, affectionately called FAV, which educates students in both live-action and animation, as well as hybrids of the two.
-Students have access to Animation stand studios, stop-action animation studios, and a variety of equipment and programs.
+Students have access to Animation stand studios, stop-action animation studios, and various equipment and programs.

 Ringling College of Art and Design